maryjanyes/snake-game-telegram-mini-app/README.md

 # Telegram `Snake Game` Web App generator Example
 This is a basic Telegram Web App implemented using plain JavaScript, HTML, and CSS.
 This app is to show how a developer can create and configure an interactive cool game.

-- App is available via direct link: https://t.me/snake-game-web-app/app
+- App is available via Bot: https://t.me/SunwebMyBot
 - Deployment URL: [https://maryjanyes.github.io/snake-game-telegram-mini-app/](https://maryjanyes.github.io/snake-game-telegram-mini-app/)

 ## Features